denvermullets/basket-ball-cards/README.md

 ### Basket-ball.cards

 Just a simple basketball card game.
 This is the NodeJs api for the game.
 It uses an AWS S3 bucket to store the images.
 Pre-signed image url will be added to JSON output from the players GET request.
+I wrote a rough Ruby scraper to grab all the stats of the players we have cards for and I use that to populate my DB when I determine which squad won.

 [React Front-end available here](https://github.com/denvermullets/basketball-cards-front)